What is the Americans with Disabilities Act?

 - Walk in: visit our office on the North East campus in the Technology Center (Building D), Room 103B.

-ADA law requires the student to disclose their disability, we encourage the registered student to make the initial contact with Disability & Support Services and not others on the student’s behalf.
+ADA law requires the student to disclose their disability, we encourage the registered student to make the initial contact with the Disability Support and Wellness Center and not others on the student’s behalf.

 - Obtain necessary documentation from provider with listed disabilities, information how the disabilities may affect your education, and any recommendations for an educational setting.
 The provider should provide the documentation on their letterhead with your full name and date of birth.
 Please keep in mind, recommendations considered, but not necessarily provided.

 - The documentation should be provided by the student at the intake appointment.

 - Complete an intake appointment with the Disability Support and Wellness Center where information is gathered, paperwork completed, and different types of accommodations discussed.
 Parents/others are welcome to attend the intake appointment with the permission of the registered student.

 - Following the intake appointment, the Disability Support and Wellness Center may complete a further review.
 Once the Disability Support and Wellness Center agree on recommendations, information is then shared with the student and the student’s instructors.

 - If a student disagrees with the accommodations and the disagreement cannot be resolved, the student has the right to file a grievance for review.